Are any mythological creatures mentioned in the Bible?

 Question: "Are any mythological creatures mentioned in the Bible?"

-There are certainly many strange creatures mentioned in the Bible.
+Answer: There are certainly many strange creatures mentioned in the Bible.
 Some descriptions are symbolic and are simply meant to represent certain nations, people, or ideas in prophetic visions; these creatures were never intended to be taken literally.
 Other passages are indeed describing a real beast, although the names provided by translators were sometimes taken from mythology.
 The King James Version, translated in 1611, contains several mentions of mythological creatures, including the unicorn, the dragon, and the fearsome cockatrice.

 Beasts in prophetic visions